 A lot of medical symptoms comes forward during a pregnancy and haemorrhoids are one of them.
 Haemorrhoids affect more than 50% of all pregnant women and it tends to come during the third trimester of the pregnancy.

-During pregnancy, the uterus supporting the baby presses on the lower part of the colon, causing blood vessels in anus to swell and forms a lump.
-Easy said, haemorrhoids are enlarged veins in the colon and anus that are painful when touched.
+During pregnancy, the uterus supporting the baby presses on the lower part of the colon, causing blood vessels in the anus to swell and forms a lump.
+Easy said haemorrhoids are enlarged veins in the colon and anus that are painful when touched.
 If you could see them (but who would) – they would look like grapes hanging out from the anus.

 Furthermore, in the third trimester, the body collects extra blood in the basin to feed the baby and prepare for birth.
 Increased blood flow can lead to weaker vessel walls in the anus and rectum, which again causes haemorrhoids.

 Finally, chronic constipation during pregnancy and strained toilet visits are perfect for the creation of painful and swollen haemorrhoids in the rectum and anus.